DAT251/Hotelifinder/README.md

 ## How to Use the App

 1. Open your browser and go to [http://localhost:3000/](http://localhost:3000/).
 2. Enter the name of the city you wish to travel to.
+(NOTE: Only Oslo is fully supported!)
 3. Select the activities you are interested in from the available options.
 4. Choose one of the following:
     * Want to live close to a specific activity?